-1 2 3 4 į 5 SI NIa Name of the Dusings of the Project Local area Location of the project SI.
-No. Name of the Project (Yes/ No) State District
+1 2 3 4 į 5 SI NIa Name of the Dusings Item from the Local area Location of the project SI.
+No. Name of the Project in schedule VII to the Act.
+(Yes/ No) State District

 6 7 8 Amount spent for the Mode of implementation - Mode of implementation - Through Implementing Agency project (in Rs.)
 Direct (Yes/No) Name CSR Registration Number